reinaldogpn/code-blocks-config/README.md

 * Allegro's integration options on these files does not work for flatpak or snap versions of CodeBlocks, I use it only on .deb version.

 * Allegro's integration options on these files requires installing Allegro 5.2's libraries in your system.
 If you haven't done it yet, you should get information about it on Allegro's website: https://liballeg.org/

+* I didn't make any of the themes in this repository, I just got it from the wide web.